-- A wooden panel (with or without raised edges to hold in the resin)
+- A wooden panel ( preferably one with raised edges to hold in the resin)

 So a couple weeks back I had posted a #tbt image of Dave and I on our wedding day.
 We got married on a dock in bare feet one lovely day in August 2010.
 Needless to say, I love this photo for so many reasons!

 [see those big bubbles? ...ok now look on the right ...they're gone!
 The little black marks you see is the inky-looking Instagram border]

 And that's it!
 So at this point I just covered the whole piece with half of a cardboard box to make sure no dust would settle into the resin before it dried completely.
 I left it overnight, and in the morning I had a gorgeous shiny finish on my favorite Insta image :)